 For many years, I brought my previous Italian Greyhound into therapy and he became very important to many of the people "we" worked with.
 After he died, I knew in the future I'd want to adopt and train another "canine co-therapist" to join me.
-In November 2012, I got another tiny Italian Greyhound girl, Charlotte, who is about 12 pounds now, who accompanies me to the office most of the time.
-She has already warmed the hearts of many, and maybe as important as her connections with others, is that she keeps the therapist smiling and relaxed, in general!
-She sleeps through most of the day, but typically after bounding out to greet people in the waiting room when it is time for their appointment.
+In November 2012, I got another tiny Italian Greyhound girl, Charlotte, who is about 15 pounds now, who accompanied me to the office most of the time, until she got spoiled being at home with her new puppy / best friend and most of the rest of the family during the pandemic.
+She has warmed the hearts of many, and maybe as important as her connections with others, is that she keeps the therapist smiling and relaxed.
+When she does come to the office now,, in general, she sleeps through most of the day, but typically after bounding out to greet people in the waiting room when it is time for their appointment.
+I am not bringing her very often these days, but sometimes I may, and I may even bring her “little sister” Juni, once in a while.

 I have sought out professional training/continuing education about using pets in therapy.